Sean Connolly: Easter Rising

 There were snow boards along the valley gutters, between the sloping sections of the roof, and these I traversed, in an effort to find out where my comrades had gone, but without success, until I came across the body of my brother, Seán.
 I knelt to say a prayer for his departed soul.

 Personal life

-As well as a revolutionary, Connolly was an actor in the Abbey Theatre.
+Sean Connolly was a first-class inspector of paving and lighting in Dublin Corporation, a part-time teacher and an actor in the Abbey Theatre and the Irish Theatre.
 His last part was the lead in Under Which Flag by James Connolly.

-He and his wife, Christina, had three children, Margaret, Kevin and Aidan.
-Christina Connolly was active during the War of Independence; during the Civil War she took the Treaty side.
+He married Mary Christina Swanzy in 1910, and they had three children, Margaret, Kevin and Aidan.
+Christina Connolly, who was noted for her deep and beautiful singing voice and her beauty, was active during the War of Independence; during the Civil War she took the Treaty side.
+After his death she remarried Thomas Joseph McCarthy, a police superintendent, and became a school attendance officer for the Corporation.

 Commemoration

 In 2016 a commemoration for Constable James O'Brien took place at Dublin Castle.
 Freya Connolly, great-granddaughter of Sean Connolly, placed flowers on behalf of the Connolly family.

 To commemorate the 100th anniversary of the Easter Rising, An Post, the Irish postal service, released stamps of figures associated with the Rising.
 Sean Connolly and Constable James O'Brien appeared on a stamp together.

 Connolly was 32 when he died.
 He was buried in Glasnevin Cemetery.